-In 2014, UN Action continued to disseminate its key advocacy resources, including a tool kit on resolution 1820 and successor resolutions, consisting of a PowerPoint presentation explaining how Security Council resolution 1820 builds on its predecessor, resolution 1325; a poster outlining the obligations of Member States, the UN system and NGOs; lapel pins that promote the message "Stop Rape in War" in English and "Non au Viol" in French ; and a pen with a retractable banner containing a "cheat-sheet" summary of 1820.
-In addition, UN Action has organized seminars for the academic community and posted advocacy articles and Op-Eds to guide understanding of when sexual violence constitutes a threat to international peace and security, to publicize the use of rape as a tool of political repression, and to explain why it has been war's "ultimate secret weapon".
-The UN Action Secretariat has helped to frame strategic advocacy messages for speeches of the SRSG-SVC, Op-Eds, media interviews and official statements, helping the UN to speak with one voice on conflict-related sexual violence, including by continuing to translate and disseminate key advocacy documents and reference tools for use at both headquarters and country-level.
+In 2014, UN Action continued to disseminate its key advocacy resources, including a tool kit on resolution 1820 and successor resolutions, consisting of a PowerPoint presentation explaining how Security Council resolution 1820 builds on its predecessor, resolution 1325; a poster outlining the obligations of Member States, the UN system and NGOs; lapel pins that promote the message "Stop Rape in War" in English and "Non au Viol" in French; and a pen with a retractable banner containing a "cheat-sheet" summary of 1820.
+Due to the popularity of the signature lapel pins, they were also produced in Arabic in 2015 for dissemination during engagements in the Middle East.
+In addition, UN Action has organized seminars for the academic community and posted advocacy articles and Op-Eds to guide understanding of when sexual violence security, to publicize the use of rape as a tool of political repression, and to explain why it has been war's "ultimate secret weapon".
+The UN Action Secretariat has helped to frame strategic advocacy messages for speeches of the SRSG-SVC as Chair of the network, Op-Eds, press releases, media interviews and official statements, helping the UN to speak with one voice on conflict-related sexual violence, including by continuing to translate and disseminate key advocacy documents and reference tools for use at both headquarters and country-level.